idancz/DictionaryVisualization/README.md

    - After deleting, a <Dummy> mark will be marked in the table, which symbolizes a deleted area that cannot be stored until the dictionary grows (resize).
 8. For Index operation:
    - You need to enter a Key that you want to get its index in the table.
-   - If Key doesnt exsist an error message will pop up.
+   - If the Key doesn't exist an error message will pop up.
 9. For Keys operation:
    - All dictionary keys will be printed in the Output Window.
 10. For Operation Values: